 If someone leaves another item on the burner it won’t operate and therefore won’t catch fire.
 You can also choose a model with a lock so children don’t accidentally turn the burner on.

-There are a million different reasons why people buy portable induction cooktops but you’ll need to decide on your own reason before choosing the best model for you.
-To help you short-cut the process on research we’ve included detailed reviews on three of the best portable induction cooktops available.
+To help you short-cut the process on research we’ve included detailed reviews on four of the best portable induction cooktops available.

 How many watts of power?

 This model offers 1800 watts (15 amps) of power.

 This appliance plugs into a 110 volt socket.
 The temperature ranges from 100 degrees to 575 degrees for searing.
 The lowest temperature of 100 degrees means it is great for using as a warming plate.
 The temperature can be changed in 5 degree increments for accurate heat control.
 There are 94 temperature control settings.

 This portable induction cooktop can boil water in 60 seconds.